Chasing the Northern Lights in Norfolk

 • Aim for nights with minimal moonlight to maximize the visibility of the auroras.
 A new moon or crescent moon phase is ideal.

 • Before the night of the aurora, scout potential locations during the day.
-Familiarize yourself with the surroundings, ensuring easy navigation in the dark.
+Familiarize yourself with the surroundings, to make it easier to navigate in the dark.

 • Aurora displays can be unpredictable.
 Be patient and give yourself ample time, as the lights might not appear immediately.